12 famous philanthropists

 Among the most glamorous philanthropists is iconic designer and businesswoman Diane von Furstenberg.
 The fashion designer responsible for the creation and popularity of the wrap dress, von Furstenberg has become one of the biggest philanthropists in the fashion industry.
 She and her husband, media mogul and founder of the USA network Barry Diller, have pledged to give over $1 billion in charitable contributions.
 As the director of The Diller–von Furstenberg Family Foundation, this famous philanthropist has already helped generate millions of dollars to help organizations in the public spaces, community building, education, arts, human rights and environmental sectors.

 Cuban-American rap superstar Pitbull clearly knows the power of music and happens to be one of the most high-profile celebrity philanthropists in the world.
 His philanthropic efforts helped create the Sports Leadership and Management Academy (SLAM) in Little Havana to give opportunities to disadvantaged youth in Miami.
-Recently, he’s made plans to expand SLAM into seven other locations including Las Vegas and Atlanta.
+He’s also made plans to expand SLAM into other locations including Las Vegas and Atlanta.

 The entertainment mogul has also been inducted into the Ambassador David M. Walters International Pediatric Hall of Fame for his support of the Miami Children’s Foundation and is an avid supporter of the Imaginate Foundation, an organization that provides resources for low-income families in the Miami area.
 He may be known as “Mr. Worldwide,” but Pitbull could just as easily be known as “Mr. Philanthropist.”